ActivemindTechnology/gg-platform/README.md

-# infra-v2-poc
+# GameGolf Platform v2
-POC to assess new infrastructure and solution architecture for GG Platform.
+The project will be used to develop the new platform infrastructure and application architectures for the GameGolf platform.

+### Developer Setup

+### Directory Structure

+├── apps
+│   ├── base
+│   ├── production
+│   └── staging
+├── docs
+├── infrastructure
+│   ├── base
+│   ├── production
+│   └── staging
+└── clusters
+    ├── production
+    └── staging

+### Tools and utilities

+### 3rd party libraries